DSD-DBS/capella-dockerimages/docs/docs/capella/base.md

 <!-- prettier-ignore -->
 !!! info
-    The functionalirt for running capella as a commanline app used to be part of the `capella/cli` image.
+    The functionality for running capella as a command-line app used to be part of the `capella/cli` image.
 An image with this name is no longer built.
 Use `capella/base` instead.